White House halts security bulletin warning of Iran-related threats

 “The White House is coordinating closely with all government agencies to ensure information being disseminated is accurate, up to date, and has been properly vetted – even if that means taking additional time to review to ensure nothing is done in a vacuum,” the White House said in a statement.

-Since last week, the U.S. completed over a dozen charter flights and evacuated thousands of Americans from the Middle East, the State Department said on Saturday.
+Since last week, the US completed over a dozen charter flights and evacuated thousands of Americans from the Middle East, the State Department said on March 7.
 REUTERS